Brief background to the Spanish Civil War

 During the war itself, Franco used prison camps specifically for thousands of children, taken from

 Republican families so they could be “re-educated.”
 Between 1939 and 1953, Franco’s regime officially used adoptions or care homes to forcibly remove 30,000 children from “leftist” families.
-After 1953, this official policy was dropped but, by that time, the practice was so well-established that doctors, nuns and nurses continued to profit by selling tens of thousands more into adoption.
-Peter Anderson (Leeds University) and Montserrat Armengon have published research that shows this practice continuing well into the 1990s as an illicit trade for doctors and nuns, with as many as 300,000 children in total being “sold” for adoption.
+After 1953, this official policy was dropped.
+But, by that time, the practice was so well-established that doctors, nuns and nurses continued to profit by selling tens of thousands more into adoption.
+Peter Anderson (Leeds University) and Montserrat Armengon have published research that shows this practice continuing well into the 1990s.
+An illicit trade for doctors and nuns, with as many as 300,000 children in total being “sold” for adoption.

 Strange Fact #5 – Britain’s own Establishment played a particularly dirty game during the conflict

 Apart from the involvement of British pilot, Cecil Bebb, in helping Franco reach his forces in Morocco to launch the coup – and Bebb accompanied by British Intelligence officer Major Hugh Pollard, of course – the British Establishment’s role in the Spanish Civil War is at least questionable.
-We colluded in the decision not to hold a meeting of the international Non-Intervention Committee until September 1936 – by which time the Nationalists had received all the help they needed from Hitler’s Germany and Mussolini’s
+We colluded in the decision not to hold a meeting of the international Non-Intervention Committee until September 1936.
+By that time the Nationalists had received all the help they needed from Hitler’s Germany and Mussolini’s

-Italy.
-We allowed Franco’s representatives access to the British telephone exchange in Gibraltar so that they could successfully launch the coup.
-We allowed Franco’s Army of Africa to be airlifted through British air space over Gibraltar.
-We took no action whatsoever when arms-related minerals from British companies in Spain (Rio Tinto, etc) were sequestered and sent instead to Germany – Franco’s reward to Hitler for Germany’s involvement.
-We turned a blind eye to the 27 British ships attacked by Franco’s Italian u-boats and bombers during the conflict – 11 of the vessels being sunk.
+Our government turned a blind eye to the 27 British ships attacked by Franco’s Italian u-boats and bombers during the conflict.
+11 vessels were sunk.
 Then, to add insult to injury, the British Government decided to officially recognize Franco’s rebels many weeks before the war itself was concluded.
-Thankfully, Britain’s reputation in Spain has been “saved” by the sacrifices made by British volunteers in the International Brigades and by the role played by heroic individuals like skipper Archibald Dickson.
+Thankfully, Britain’s reputation in Spain has been “saved” by the sacrifices made by British volunteers in the International Brigades.
+And by the role played by heroic individuals like skipper Archibald Dickson.

 You can learn far more about these generally untold stories, and much more besides, at my “Five Things” presentations in libraries and bookshops.
 Just get in touch if you’d like to organise one locally.